RCAF Station Jarvis: Instruction

 The same pattern of instruction was used for both bombing and gunnery skills: ground-based classroom and simulator training followed by aerial exercises.
 The amount of time spent in the air was low, especially between 1940 and 1942.
 During this early period air observers received 20 hours of aerial practice, and air gunners only 7 hours.

 Bombing students learned how to use and maintain bombsights, direct the aircraft pilot during the bomb run ("right steady steady left left"), release the bombs, and record the results.
 Trainees dropped 5.2 kg practice bombs from Fairey Battles, Avro Ansons, or Bristol Bolingbrokes.

 Gunnery students learned how to load, aim, fire, and clean Commonwealth .303 machine guns.
-They started by hand firing live ammunition on the 25 year range and moved on to firing the ground-based aircraft gun turret at Hoover's Point.
+They started by hand firing live ammunition on the 25 yard range and moved on to firing the ground-based aircraft gun turret at Hoover's Point.
 The final step was air-to-ground and air-to-air firing from Fairey Battles at ground targets or airborne drogues towed by Lysanders.
 Equipment for gunnery training included: